vektorious/cm-curriculum/_articles/community-and-communication.md

 - Think of the different roles in your project and the process of making decisions
 - Write up some community guidelines (Code of Conduct) and be prepared to enforce them.
 If you don't know where to start, take a look at this very detailed example from Mozilla.
 - Define how you want to manage contributions
-- Create First Timers Only issues that walk newcomers through how to set up anything that may be required in the development environment
+- Create First Timers Only issues that walk newcomers through how to set up anything that may be required in the development environment-->